Alcoholics Anonymous Meetings

 A.A.'s Twelve Traditions are the glue that bind us together and

 instrumental to the groups survival.
-Recovery takes place as a result meetings and the alcoholic
+Recovery from alcoholism takes place as a result of the alcoholic attending

 The Central Group, a large metropolitan group enjoys, 25